rmrk-team/evm/docs/RMRK/extension/soulbound/IERC6454beta.md

 function isTransferable(uint256 tokenId, address from, address to) external view returns (bool)
 ```

-Used to check whether the given token is transferable or not based on source and destination address.
+Used to check whether the given token is transferable or not.

-*If this function returns `false`, the transfer of the token MUST revert executionIf the tokenId does not exist, this method MUST revert execution*
+*If this function returns `false`, the transfer of the token MUST revert execution.If the tokenId does not exist, this method MUST revert execution, unless the token is being checked for  minting.*

 #### Parameters